Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

 Similarly to (1), each contraction of an affine oriented matroid is again an affine oriented matroid and so to prove (2), we just need that $\mathcal L^+(g)$ is the face poset of a regular CW decomposition of a ball.
 But this is the content of~\cite[Corollary~4.5.8]{OrientedMatroids1999}.

 To prove (3), again we can use contractions to reduce to proving that $\mathcal L$ is a contractible CW poset by Proposition~\ref{p:Com.minor}.
 But this is proved in~\cite[Section~11]{COMS}.
-To see that $\mathcal L$ is the face poset of a regular cell complex, one just uses that each $x\mathcal L$ with $x\in \mathcal L$ is isomorphic to the monoid of covectors of an oriented matroid by Proposition~\ref{p:Com.minor}.
+To see that $\mathcal L$ is the face poset of a regular cell complex, one just uses that each $x\mathcal L=\mathcal L_{\leq x}$ with $x\in \mathcal L$ is isomorphic to the monoid of covectors of an oriented matroid by Proposition~\ref{p:Com.minor} and hence $\mathcal L_{<x}$ is the face poset of a regular CW decomposition of a sphere by~\cite[Corollary~4.3.4]{OrientedMatroids1999}.

 Item (4) is the most complicated case because contractions of complex hyperplane face monoids need not again be complex hyperplane face monoids.
 It is shown in the proof of~\cite[Proposition~4.21]{oldpaper} that if $X\in \Lambda(\FFF(\mathcal A))$, then $\FFF(\mathcal A)_{\geq X}^{op}\setminus \{0\}$ is the face poset of a PL (piecewise linear) regular CW decomposition of a sphere (note that in~\cite{oldpaper} we followed the convention that regular CW complexes have empty faces).
 Thus $\FFF(\mathcal A)_{\geq X}\setminus \{0\}$ is the face poset of a regular CW decomposition of a sphere by~\cite[Proposition~4.7.26]{OrientedMatroids1999} and so $\FFF(\mathcal A)_{\geq X}$ is the face poset of a regular CW decomposition of a ball by Proposition~\ref{p:maximumCWposet}.